 There are various types of green tea, depending on the cultivation methods, growing conditions, as well as the steaming and drying process.
 Each type of green tea has its own characteristics and flavor, and here are just some of the classifications of green tea:

-Sencha is the most common green tea consumed in Japan.
-It is produced by picking only the youngest tea leaves, which are then steamed, rolled, and dried.
+Sencha Fukamushi is the most common green tea consumed in Japan.
+It is produced by picking only the youngest tea leaves; these sencha leaves are then steamed, rolled, and dried.
 With a good balance of acidity and sweetness, sencha makes a great everyday tea.

-Recognized for its vivid green color, matcha is processed with high quality tea leaves – grown in the shade a few weeks before harvesting in order to strengthen the flavor and caffeine level.
+Recognized for its vivid green color, matcha is processed with high-quality tea leaves (known as tencha)—grown in the shade a few weeks before harvesting in order to strengthen the flavor and caffeine level.
 It is then processed into a very fine powder, which is traditionally used for Japanese tea ceremonies.
+The powder and water are placed in a bowl, and then whisked with a special type of whisk: a chasen.
 With a unique earthy flavor and unmistakable color, matcha has now become a sought-after ingredient in inventive modern cuisines and as a trendy flavoring in all sorts of wagashi (Japanese sweets) and western-style pastries.
-You can read more about matcha and its uses here.

 Gyokuro (or Jade Dew) is often viewed as the best quality green tea.
 Like the tea leaves used for matcha, gyokuro also uses shade-grown tea leaves, giving the tea a much more concentrated flavor.
 Some describe the taste as sweet and slightly seaweed-like.
 You can clearly distinguish the tea with its deep, dark green leaves and its unparalleled aroma.
 For any tea connoisseurs out there, and those who appreciate their tea with rich accents, gyokuro may be your tea of choice.

-Hojicha is green tea that has been toasted and chilled.
-The tea leaves have a reddish brown color and a roasted aroma.
+Hojicha is a green tea that has been toasted and chilled.
+The tea leaves have a reddish-brown color and a roasted aroma.
 Hojicha is mild tasting and has less caffeine, which makes it a wonderful tea to enjoy especially after a late, heavy dinner.

 This traditional Japanese green tea is an interesting mix of a Sencha tea blended with toasted puffed brown rice, It gives the tea a distinctively toasted grain undertone.
-It’s a mild flavored tea with an almost popcorn-like taste.
-An excellent choice for those who prefer a low caffeine tea.
+It’s a mild-flavored tea with an almost popcorn-like taste.
+An excellent choice for those who prefer low caffeine tea.

-Numerous research studies have found links between consuming green tea and lowering the risk of high blood pressure, inflammation, heart disease, and cancer.
+Numerous research studies have found links between consuming the nutrients in green tea and lowering the risk of high blood pressure, inflammation, heart disease, and cancer.

 While these studies are not definitive and there’s still much more to learn about green tea, here are some potential health benefits of green tea that have been brought forward: